Articles | Volume 14, issue 2

 Short summary

-This study evaluated CMIP6 multiple climate models for East Asian summer precipitation and projected its future changes using the spatiotemporal pattern metrics.
+This study evaluated the performance of CMIP6 (Coupled Model Intercomparison Project Phase 6) climate models in simulating East Asian summer precipitation and projected its future changes using regional inter-monthly pattern metrics.
 CMIP6 models better captured observations with reduced biases compared to CMIP5 models.
-Future projections indicate the overall intensified monsoon band due to the increased moisture availability.
-Relative importance of atmospheric circulation and moisture change is identified for inter-model and scenario uncertainty, respectively.
+Future projections indicate an overall intensified monsoon band due to the increased moisture availability.
+The relative importance of atmospheric circulation and moisture change is identified for inter-model and scenario uncertainty, respectively.

 Yuwen Fan, Zhao Yang, Min-Hui Lo, Jina Hur, and Eun-Soon Im